celestiaorg/docs/nodes/consensus-node.md

 The recommendations here are assuming that the consensus node is responsible for servicing a celestia-node bridge node.
 It is optimized to do that and minimize storage requirements.
+If your consensus node being connected to a celestia-node bridge node, you will need to enable transaction indexing and retain all block data.
 This means storing all the block data by setting the `min-retain-blocks = 0`, but pruning all but the last 10 state snapshots.

 `config.toml`: